 Welcome to Shallow Brook Software!

-My name is Andrew Dailey and I’m an independent programmer from Des Moines, Iowa.
-I have a Bachelor of Science degree in Software Engineering from Iowa State University.
-I have multiple years of industry experience working a variety of positions including Linux system administration, Python-based ETL, and small-scale cluster automation.
+My name is Andrew Dailey and I’m a software developer located in Des Moines, Iowa.
+I have a Bachelor of Science degree in Software Engineering from Iowa State University (graduated in 2017).
+I have multiple years of industry experience working a variety of positions including Linux system administration, Python-based ETL, large-scale cluster automation, and full-stack web development.
 Software development is one of my primary hobbies and I tend to specialize in backend / systems programming.

 The name of this site is an homage to the old phrase “A shallow brook babbles the loudest”.
 I’ve tried to find a good way to bridge a metaphor between the phrase and my development beliefs but nothing ever really comes out of it.
 You could maybe try and link loudness to software complexity, I guess.
 I just like the phrase and think it makes for a simple and memorable name.
 I do believe that the steadily increasing complexity of software systems is a real problem for modern projects, however.

 I dislike complexity and always strive to implement the simplest possible solutions to the problems I encounter.
 I admire the Unix philosophy of designing minimal, modular software.